 Another noteworthy herbal remedy is bitter melon, often celebrated in traditional medicine for its anti-diabetic properties.
 Studies have revealed that bitter melon contains compounds that can function similarly to insulin, helping to lower blood sugar levels effectively.
 Additionally, this fruit is rich in vitamins and minerals, further contributing to overall health.

 Berberine is a bioactive compound found in several plants, such as goldenseal and barberry, that has garnered attention for its ability to regulate glucose and lipid metabolism.
-Research has demonstrated that berberine supplementation can significantly reduce blood sugar levels and improve insulin sensitivity, making it a potential supplement for those managing diabetes.
+Research has demonstrated that berberine can significantly reduce blood sugar levels and improve insulin sensitivity, making it a potential supplement for those managing diabetes.

 Lastly, fenugreek seeds are another herbal supplement that has shown promise in controlling blood sugar levels.
-These seeds are rich in soluble fiber, which may help to slow the absorption of carbohydrates and improve glucose tolerance, thus aiding individuals with diabetes in maintaining better control over their condition.
+These seeds are rich in soluble fibre, which may help to slow the absorption of carbohydrates and improve glucose tolerance, thus aiding individuals with diabetes in maintaining better control over their condition.

 While these natural treatments offer promising benefits, it is essential to approach them with caution.
 Potential side effects or interactions with prescribed diabetes medications are possible, and therefore, consulting a healthcare provider before incorporating any herbal remedies or supplements into a treatment plan is strongly advised.